tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/06-Stu_Groupby/README.md

 5. Calculate `max` price across two years for each `cryptocurrency`.

 6. Calculate `min` price across two years for each `cryptocurrency`.

+7. Which coin would you recommend investing in?

+8. Which coin had the largest swing in prices?